 How did Vital Consular help?

-When he had returned home, James emailed a scan of his documents to us so we were able to identify the issues.
-It’s imperative to act quickly with documents for China as the Police Clearance certificates and any valid Apostilles are only valid for 6 months before your visa must be completed.
+When he had returned home, James emailed us a scan of his documents and we identified the issues.
+You need to act quickly with documents for China, ‘cos the Police Clearance certificates and Apostilles are only valid for 6 months before your visa must be completed.

-We were able to use the Degree certificate with the Apostille for the Chinese Consular stamp, but the transcript of results and Police Clearance had to have a new Apostille applied after being bound and ribboned by our Notary Public if it was to be accepted.
-We advised the customer that he should check with his employer that the transcript was definitely required, as this is not always the case in China.
-He discovered it was not a requirement so was able to save money by not having this re-processed.
+We were able to use the Degree certificate with the Apostille for the Chinese Consular stamp, but the transcript of results and Police Clearance had to have a new Apostille applied after being bound and ribboned by our Notary Public.
+We told James to check with his employer that the transcript was definitely required, ‘cos you don’t always need this for China.
+It turns out he didn’t need it, so he saved money by not getting it re-processed.

 When does a document need to be notarised for China?

 If a document is more than a single page long, it needs to be bound by a Notary Public.
 If you have several documents, this doesn’t mean they can be bound together as one.
 It simply means that if for example you have a transcript of results which states “Page 1 of 2” and “Page 2 of 2” they must both be present and processed together in a bundle.

-The most common occurrences of this being required is either university transcript or Police Clearance documents which can often run on to 2 pages.
+The most common occurrences of this being required is either university transcripts or Police Clearance documents, either of which can often run on to 2 pages.

 If you require legalisation and you aren’t confident in the process you require, just give us a call today.
 You can get in touch directly on +44 (0) 330 088 1142, request a personalised quote, send us a message via WhatsApp, use our live chat system, or e-mail us at email@example.com.
 Our friendly team of specialists are on hand to answer all of your queries.